haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 </figure>

 You should now be able to observe the range of conformational space sampled by these surface side chains.
-Some residues clearly adopt a wide variety of conformations, and one of these might lead to much better docking results.
+Some residues clearly adopt a wide variety of conformations, and one of these might resemble the bound conformation, hence leading to much better docking results.
 This illustrates the potential benefit of using an ensemble of conformations as starting points rather than a single structure, especially when there is no clear indication of which 1 out of the 30 models would be best for the docking.

 As final step, save the molecule as a new PDB file which we will call *hpr-ensemble.pdb*.